mstuttgart/pomodorojs/README.md

 Pomodoro™ and Pomodoro Technique® are registered trademarks of Francesco Cirillo.

-© 2022 Pomodorini by Michell Stuttgart
+© 2022 Pomodot by Michell Stuttgart